 Assessment happens in an ongoing way when using inquiry.
 In inquiry-based learning, the educator assesses the curriculum expectations from the Health and Physical Education curriculum, integrating the process and the product of the inquiry where applicable, always planning based on curriculum.
 In inquiry-based learning the process of inquiry is just as important as the final product.
 Students learn and demonstrate different skills in each of the stages of the inquiry process and it is these skills that can be assessed when they are specifically connected to curriculum expectations.

 Learning is enhanced when students are offered multiple ways to demonstrate their learning, because the educator is given more opportunities to understand students’ thinking and learning.
-Educators can use various ways to collect assessment information about student learning, including a variety of observations, conversations and products such as the following 1:
+Educators can use various ways to collect assessment information about student learning, including a variety of observations, conversations and products such as the following (Ontario Ministry of Education, 2010):

 - Formal and informal observations